meeshawn/profile/IITM_Research/readme.md

-# Research conducted at the Indian Institute of Technology, Madras
+# Research conducted at the Indian Institute of Technology, Madras (India)
 International and national conference proceedings and poster presentations